 - Pedal mode: Off, Hold, Sustain, Hold/Sus, Mute or Learn. - when up / when down: sets which way round the pedal works.
-In the example above the instrument will mute when the pedal is up. - Pedal CC: the CC number that this instrument will respond to. - >>Pedal<<: this shows the current state of this instrument's pedal.
+In the example above the instrument will mute when the pedal is up. - Pedal CC: the CC number that this instrument will respond to. - >>Pedal<< : this shows the current state of this instrument's pedal.
 You can also click it to simulate pressing the pedal for testing.

-When choosing a Pedal CC you should avoid 103 (which Gtak5 uses) and 65, 66, 126 and 127 (which Kontakt5 instruments use).
+When choosing a Pedal CC you should avoid 103 (which Gtak6 uses) and 65, 66, 126 and 127 (which Kontakt6 instruments use).

-The second row of controls lets you mute whenever any of a range of pedals is down and is described in Section 5.5.
+The second row of controls lets you mute whenever any of a range of pedals is down and is described here.